Kentucky Legal Age Of Consent (Legal Age for Consensual Sex)

 What is the 2013 Age of Consent in Kentucky?

 The Kentucky legal Age of Consent for sexual contact is 16 years old.
-A total of thirty one states have set their age of consent at 16, the lowest age of consent in any state.
+There are a total of A total of thirty one states have set their age of consent at 16, the lowest age of consent in any state.

 Kentucky law deems any person under the age of 16 as unable to consent to any sexual acts.
 While there is no close-in-age exemption, it is a legal defense if the "victim" is at least 14 and the actor is less than 5 years older.